hageyahhoo/Agile2020/Agile2020.md

 is critical for discovering real needs, shared understanding, and collaborations beyond silos.
 <br />

+#### 2. ESTABLISH SOLUTIONS WITH ITERATIVE AND INCREMENTAL CONSENSUS
+At the end of the first week I joined LINE Corporation, I built the first rough ideas of SET including objective, missions, responsibilities, solutions, and milestones based on gathered information I mentioned earlier.
+Additionally, I proposed them to "decision makers" like senior managers and executives.
 ⭐️TODO

-#### 2. ESTABLISH SOLUTIONS WITH ITERATIVE CONSENSUS
-After the first information gathering, I built the first version of rough solutions and proposed them to decision makers like senior managers and executives.
+⭐️考える人がいないのであれば、先に考えて見せれば議論をリードできる
+️️️Impact

 I didn't think that I can build the perfect solutions and agree with decision makers.
 I decided to iterate build, propose, learn cycle quickly to clarify objective, missions, and responsibilities of SET and agree on them with decision makers.
 I utilized `Iterative and Incremental consensus` approach at that time.

 - Solutions
 I decided target products based on frequency of outages and impact on users, sales and profit.